PX4/PX4-user_guide/en/flight_controller/omnibus_f4_sd.md

 make omnibusf4sd_bl
 ```

-### Flash
+#### Flash Bootloader

-You can flash the PX4 bootloader via the [dfu-util](http://dfu-util.sourceforge.net/) or the graphical [dfuse](https://www.st.com/en/development-tools/stsw-stm32080.html) tool on windows.
+You can flash the PX4 bootloader using the [dfu-util](http://dfu-util.sourceforge.net/) or the graphical [dfuse](https://www.st.com/en/development-tools/stsw-stm32080.html) tool on windows.

 Don't be afraid to try flashing using any of the below methods.
 The STM32 MCU cannot be bricked.
 DFU cannot be overwritten by flashing and will always allow you to install a new firmware, even if flashing fails.

-#### Enter DFU mode
+##### Enter DFU mode

 Both methods require the board to be in DFU mode.
 To enter DFU mode, hold the boot button down while connecting the USB cable to your computer.
 The button can be released after the board is powered up.

-#### dfu-util
+##### dfu-util

 ```
 dfu-util -a 0 --dfuse-address 0x08000000 -D  build/omnibusf4sd_bl/omnibusf4sd_bl.bin